worldwidesorrow/Animated-Crash-Spawner/README.md

 	This will spawn an animated heli/plane crash every 30 minutes while your server is online.
 The first will start after the server has been online for 5 minutes.
 	Note: The old Epoch crash_spawner and supply_drop events are no longer being used in DayZ Epoch 1.0.6+ so we remove them from the EpochEvents array.

+7. Copy the ***dayz_code*** folder over to your mission folder.

+8. This mod is dependent on the Epoch community stringtable.
+Download the stringtable ***[here](https://github.com/oiad/communityLocalizations/)*** and place file stringTable.xml in the root of your mission folder.

-7. Repack your mission PBO
+9. Repack your mission PBO

 	Options: You can configure the animated crash spawner with the following block of defines and variables.